Isles of Scilly: Name

-Scilly was known to the Romans as Sil(l)ina, a Latinisation of a Brittonic name represented by Cornish Sillan.
+Scilly was known to the Romans as Sil(l)ina, a Latinisation of a Brittonic name that became Cornish Sillan, or Syllan in modern spelling.
 The name is of unknown origin, but has been speculatively linked to the goddess Sulis.
-The English name Scilly first appears in 1176, in the form Sully.
+The English name Scilly first appeared in 1176, in the form Sully.
 The unetymological c was added in the 16th century in order to distinguish the name from the word "silly", whose meaning was shifting at this time from "happy" to "foolish".

-The islands are known in the Standard Written Form of Cornish as Syllan or Enesek Syllan.
 In French, they are called the Sorlingues, from Old Norse Syllingar (incorporating the suffix -ingr).
 Mercator used this name on his 1564 map of Britain, causing it to spread to several European languages.

 History

 Early history

 Projected coastline of the Isles of Scilly in 3,000 BCE, as supported by Barnett et al.

 The islands may correspond to the Cassiterides ("Tin Isles"), believed by some to have been visited by the Phoenicians and mentioned by the Greeks.
 While Cornwall is an ancient tin-mining region, there is no evidence of this having taken place substantially on the islands.

 During the Late Roman Empire, the islands may have been a place of exile.
 At least one person, one Tiberianus from Hispania, is known to have been condemned c.
 385 to banishment on the isles, as well as the bishop Instantius, as part of the prosecution of the Priscillianists.

-The isles were off the coast of the Brittonic Celtic kingdom of Dumnonia (and its future offshoot of Kernow\, or Cornwall).
-Later, c.
-570, when the modern Midlands—and, in 577, the Severn Valley—fell to Anglo-Saxon control, the remaining Britons were split into three separate regions: the West (Cornwall), Wales and Cumbria–Ystrad Clyd (Strathclyde).

-The islands may have been a part of these polities until a short-lived conquest, by the English, in the 10th century was cut short by the Norman Conquest.
+The isles were part of the Brittonic Celtic kingdom of Dumnonia.
+In the later Sub-Roman period, c.
+7th century AD, the remaining Britons were split into three separate regions: the West (Cornwall), Wales and Cumbria–Ystrad Clyd (Strathclyde).
+The isles may have been a part of these polities until a short-lived conquest, by the English, in the 10th century was cut short by the Norman Conquest.

 It is likely that, until relatively recent times, the islands were much larger, and perhaps conjoined into one island named Ennor.
 Rising sea levels flooded the central plain around 400–500 AD, forming the current 55 islands and islets (if an island is defined as "land surrounded by water at high tide and supporting land vegetation").
 The word Ennor is a contraction of the Old Cornish En Noer (Doer, mutated to Noer), meaning 'the land' or 'the great island'.

 Evidence for the older, large island includes: